 Career Services – What We Do

-Career Services is a department in the Division of Student Affairs and Enrollment Management and is open to all students and alumni without regard to age, ancestry, color, disability, gender, national origin, race, religion, sexual orientation, or veteran status.
+Career Services is a department in the Division of Student Affairs and Enrollment Management and is open to all students and alumni without regard to age, ancestry, color, disability, gender, national origin, race, religion, sexual orientation, gender identity, genetic information, spousal affiliation, or protected veteran status as outlined in federal and state anti-discrimination statutes.
 Career Services adheres to the National Association of Colleges and Employers (NACE) Principles for Professional Conduct for Career Services and Employment Professionals and expects employers and candidates to do the same.

 What you can expect from us:

 - Professional review of your resume, cover letter, and mock interview

 - Registration in our Career Management System called AggieCAREER Manager

 - Personal coaching and educational programs on entering the world of work

 - Introduction to job search sources, co-op/internships, and on-campus interviews